tryhardprojects/AndroidFlexibleFilter/README.md

     android:layout_width="match_parent"
     android:layout_height="wrap_content">
 ```
-And then init the filter using:
+And then initialize the filter using:
 ```
     /**
      * Use to init the whole filter with default.